marceljaworski/marceljaworski/README.md

 Hi! :wave:

-I am  marceljaworski :bust_in_silhouette:
+I am :bust_in_silhouette: marceljaworski

-Creative professional with 5 years experience in photography and video editing. :movie_camera:
+Creative professional with 5 years experience :movie_camera: in photography and video editing.

-Recent university graduate seeking to build a career in IT as a web developer. :computer:
+Recent university graduate seeking to build a career in IT as a web developer. :computer: < />

+Hobbys:
+:bicyclist:
-Hobbys :bicyclist: :juggling_person:
+:juggling_person:

-I live in Germany :de: